 Be radically curious with your clients.

 Ask them what it’s like to be Aspergers – how the world has looked and felt to them inside over the years, especially if doing this work much later in life.
-There will be so many stories that have never been shared and which can now make sense.
-We don’t like it when our experience is pathologised or made wrong.
+There will be so many stories they have shared and which can now make sense.
+Aspies don’t like it when our experience is pathologised or made wrong.

 If using EMDR, and using the jargon, I’d suggest that the best targets for reprocessing involve the interface between an Aspie’s internal world and those myriad moments of subtly traumatising response we experience from the outside world to what can be confused, confusing and clumsy ways of communicating and connecting.